pedro-profile/pedro-profile/README.md

 I seek an "<b>Entry Level Front-end Web Development</b>" Role.

 <br>Aiming for 100% Fully Remote Work.
 That I can do anywhere in the world I am located.
-<br>Also willing to relocate to Malta 🇲🇹 permanently.
+<br>Also willing to relocate to Malta 🇲🇹 exclusively permanently.

 Passionate about solving problems, and a relentless drive to excel in the tech industry.
 <br>I take into consideration good software design, user experience, debugging, optimization and maintainability.